hwk06023/SONATA/README.md

 sonata-asr path/to/audio.wav

 # With speaker diarization
-sonata-asr path/to/audio.wav --diarize --hf-token YOUR_HUGGINGFACE_TOKEN
+sonata-asr path/to/audio.wav --diarize

-# With offline speaker diarization (no token needed after setup)
+# Set number of speakers if known
-sonata-asr path/to/audio.wav --diarize --offline-diarize --offline-config ~/.sonata/models/offline_config.yaml
+sonata-asr path/to/audio.wav --diarize --num-speakers 3
 ```

-> **Note:** For online speaker diarization, you need to have access permissions to both [pyannote/speaker-diarization-3.1](https://huggingface.co/pyannote/speaker-diarization-3.1) and [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) models.
-Please visit both model pages and accept the terms of use to gain access.
-This is required for all languages.

 #### Common CLI Options: